vortigont/esp32-flashz/README.md

+ESP32-FlashZ
-ESP32-FlashZ - an arduino library that provides zlib compressed OTA update feature for esp32
+an arduino library that provides zlib compressed OTA update feature for esp32
 ======

 __[EXAMPLES](/examples/README.md) | [CHANGELOG](/examples/CHANGELOG.md) |__ [![PlatformIO
  CI](https://github.com/vortigont/esp32-flashz/actions/workflows/pio_build.yml/badge.svg)](https://github.com/vortigont/esp32-flashz/actions/workflows/pio_build.yml)

 Unlike [esp8266](https://github.com/esp8266/Arduino/pull/6820/commits/67ba90d3eaf01c5400d0b42cdce05ef9295d8c16), esp32's bootloader does not (yet) support compressed image updates.
-But esp32 has a miniz lib decompressor in ROM, so it can be used to decompress zlib packed stream on the fly during OTA and write decompressed data to flash.
+But esp32 has a miniz lib decompressor in ROM, so it can be used to decompress zlib packed stream on the fly during OTA update and write decompressed data to SPI flash.
 This could be done both for firmware and filesystem image.

 I wrote this lib just for fun to get the idea of miniz functions hidden in esp32 ROM. `FlashZ` lib is integrated into [EmbUI](https://github.com/vortigont/EmbUI) framework as OTA update handler.
 The code inspired by [esptool](https://github.com/espressif/esptool) that does the same with it's serial flasher stub.